-Tarabuco is a small Indian town about 65 kilometres east of Sucre, and best known as the home of the traditional “Yampara” culture.
+Tarabuco is a small Indian town about 65 kilometres east of Sucre and best known as the home of the traditional “Yampara” culture.
 There is a very colourful Sunday Market, where, among others, beautiful handmade weavings and “charangos” (small stringed instruments with the shell of the back of an armadillo on the back) are for sale.
-Many people wear their traditional Yampara costumes, which not only preserves their identity but also advertises their location of origin to others within the Tarabuco area.
+Many people wear their traditional Yampara costumes, which preserves their identity and advertises their location of origin to others within the Tarabuco area.

-Each March the people of Tarabuco host the Pujllay festival, a great celebration with many colourful traditional costumes and dance.
+Each March, the people of Tarabuco host the Pujllay festival, a great celebration with many colourful traditional costumes and dances.
 Pujllay (or Pukllay) means “play” in the Quechua language (the language of the Incas!) and is the name of a traditional festival held on various sites in the central Andes.
-The Bolivian Pujllay is also connected to the Christian Carnival and the celebration of a battle won over the Spaniards - hence the headdress resembling Spanish helmets and “gallu-gallu”, jangling spurs that the men, dressed in their colourful “Yampara” costumes, wear in the dance.
+The Bolivian Pujllay is also connected to the Christian Carnival, and the celebration of a battle won over the Spaniards - hence the headdress resembling Spanish helmets and “gallu-gallu”, jangling spurs that the men, dressed in their colourful “Yampara” costumes, wear in the dance.

-There are groups from different villages in the district, carrying banners identifying where they are from and often the “Whipala” (the square Inca rainbow flag) of Qulla Suyu (or Collasuyu); this was the southeastern provincial region of the Inca Empire, which incorporated the Aymara territories that are now part of Bolivia.
-The Whipala functions as the dual flag of Bolivia along with the red, yellow, and green banner, confirming the Indian identity of the country.
+There are groups from different villages in the district, carrying banners identifying their origin.
+They often fly the “Whipala” (the square Inca rainbow flag) of Qulla Suyu (or Collasuyu); this was the southeastern provincial region of the Inca Empire, which incorporated the Aymara territories that are now part of Bolivia.
+The Whipala functions as the dual flag of Bolivia along with the red, yellow, and green banner, confirming the Indian identity of the country..